textcompare/random-addresses-generator/README.md

 # Random Address Generator

-A package to generate random addresses  based on country data.
-It allows users to generate realistic addresses for various countries with customizable formats.
+## Overview

+The **Random Address Generator** package generates realistic random addresses based on country data, with customizable formats and additional fields.
+The package supports generating random addresses for various countries, and allows you to control various aspects of the address, such as the country, address type, and format.

 ## Installation